-- (a) incorporate by reference in the Prospectus: (i) CIBC's 2021 Annual Information Form dated 2 December 2021; and (ii) the latest audited annual financial results of CIBC for the fiscal year ended 31 October 2021 together with the notes thereto and independent auditor's report thereon (including CIBC's Management's Discussion & Analysis thereof) and certain other sections of CIBC's 2021 Annual Report dated 2 December 2021): - (b) update paragraph 5 in the General Information section of the Prospectus; and - (c) amend the section of the Prospectus entitled "Risk Factors".
+- a) incorporate by reference in the Base Prospectus: (i) CIBC's 2021 Annual Information Form dated 1 December 2021; (ii) the latest audited annual financial results of CIBC for the fiscal year ended 31 October 2021 together with the notes thereto and independent auditor's report thereon (including CIBC's Management's Discussion & Analysis thereof) and certain other sections of CIBC's 2021 Annual Report dated 1 December 2021; and (iii) the latest monthly investor reports (unaudited) for the months of September 2021 and October 2021 dated 14 October 2021 and 15 November 2021, respectively, containing information on the Covered Bond Portfolio, as set out under Heading I below; - b) update the no material adverse change and no significant change statements in the "General Information" section of the Base Prospectus in relation to the 2021 Annual Report, as set out under Heading II below; and c) amend the section of the Base Prospectus entitled "Risk Factors", as set out under Heading III below.

-Terms defined in the Prospectus have the same meaning when used in this Third Prospectus Supplement.
-To the extent that there is any inconsistency between (a) any statement in this Third Prospectus Supplement or any statement incorporated by reference into the Prospectus by this Third Prospectus Supplement and (b) any other statement in, or incorporated by reference in the Prospectus, the statements in (a) above will prevail.
+Terms defined in the Base Prospectus have the same meaning when used in this Third Prospectus Supplement.
+This Third Prospectus Supplement is supplemental to, and shall be read in conjunction with the Base Prospectus and the documents incorporated by reference therein.
+To the extent that there is any inconsistency between (a) any statement in this Third Prospectus Supplement or any statement incorporated by reference into the Base Prospectus by this Third Prospectus Supplement and (b) any other statement in, or incorporated by reference in, the Base Prospectus, the statements in (a) above will prevail.

-CIBC accepts responsibility for the information in this Third Prospectus Supplement.
-To the best of the knowledge of CIBC the information contained in this Third Prospectus Supplement is in accordance with the facts and makes no omission likely to affect its import.
+CIBC and the Guarantor each accepts responsibility for the information in this Third Prospectus Supplement.
+To the best of the knowledge of the Issuer and the Guarantor, the information contained in this Third Prospectus Supplement is in accordance with the facts and the Third Prospectus Supplement contains no omission likely to affect its import.

-Save as disclosed in this Third Prospectus Supplement or in any document incorporated by reference in the Prospectus by virtue of this Third Prospectus Supplement no significant new factor, material mistake or material inaccuracy relating to the information included in the Prospectus which may affect the assessment of the Notes under the Programme has arisen or been noted, as the case may be, since the publication of the Second Prospectus Supplement.
+Save as disclosed in this Third Prospectus Supplement or in any document incorporated by reference into the Base Prospectus by virtue of this Third Prospectus Supplement, no significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus which may affect the assessment of the Covered Bonds under the Global Covered Bond Programme has arisen or been noted, as the case may be, since the publication of the Second Prospectus Supplement.